MinaAlmasi/CIFAKE-image-classifiers/README.md

 * github user: @MinaAlmasi
 * student no: 202005465, AUID: au675000
 * mail: mina.almasi@post.au.dk

-### Code Reuse
-Some code was either developed in class or adapted from previous class work **and/or** external tutorials.
-Whenever this is the case, it will be stated in the particular scripts as a #comment or in the script docstring.

 ## References
 Krizhevsky, A. (2009).
 Learning Multiple Layers of Features from Tiny Images.